 - “Marketing bill” is the market value added to farm commodities embodied in a food dollar expenditure, measured as $1 minus the farm share.

-For calendar year 2019, the farm share was 14.3 cents of each food-dollar expenditure, and the marketing bill was 85.7 cents, accounting for the remainder of the food dollar.
+For calendar year 2021, the farm share was 14.5 cents of each food dollar expenditure and the marketing bill was 85.5 cents accounting for the remainder of the food dollar.

 Industry groups are establishments grouped together by type of product or service provided.
 Twelve industry groupings are examined based on the importance of their contributions to the market value of food.
 For subcontracting establishments—those not classified into one of the 12 industry groups—their value-added contributions are allocated across the 12 industry groups in proportion to the value of goods or services provided to each industry group.
 The 12 industry groups are:

 - Agribusiness—all establishments producing farm inputs (except those described in other industry groups) such as seed, fertilizers, farm machinery, farm services, and all subcontracting establishments.

-- Farm Production—all establishments classified within the agriculture, forestry, fishing, and hunting industry.
+- Farm production—all establishments classified within the agriculture, forestry, fishing, and hunting industries.

 - Food processing—all establishments classified within the food and beverage manufacturing industries, and all subcontracting establishments.